JTaisey389/reading-notes/class102.md

 ##### Undordered lists are a great way to organize information within a subject or topic.
 There are multiple symbols that can be used for a list such as: -, +, *.
 This is an unordered list
 - Water plants
-- Feed the venus fly tryp
+- Feed the venus fly trap
 - Ice cubes for Orchid

+### This is how you create an ordered list
+##### Numerical list can easily be created in one of two ways.
+Either by putting a number before, or
 This is an ordered list
 1. The sky is blue
 2. The green waves in the wind
 3. I am on an island

+One
+Two
+Three

 ### This feature is both an H2 header, and a table of contents refrence
 The table of contents aslo feature a link to a md.